ankur-prasad/perfect-world-frontend/working to do list.md

 - fill in text from old site
 - add the images (General content update)

-- hoodie and tshirt alternate  with extra tile of tote bag
-- learn more and make a a differnce difffernt look to stand
 - fix carousel glitch
 - add some hover effect on carousel tile with project -instead oif the draggable psin have arrows on both sides so that the user can clcik through